veebch/ir-see/README.md

 python3 main.py
 ```

-Captures will be stored in the `./images` directory.
+Captures will be stored in the `./images` directory:
+- Stills: digital negative (dng) files for post-processing described below
+- Video: mp4 video files in 1080 resolution

 If you want to manually specify exposure time, focus position or ISO sensitivity, you can get details on those flags using

 ```
 python3 main.py -h
 ```
-Running the code will produce files in the images directory:
-- Stills: digital negative (dng) files for post-processing described below
-- Video: mp4 video files in 1080 resolution

 ## Post processing Still Images

 For basic postprocessing: